hanysalah/Design-Pattern-in-SV/README.md

 4. Adding code in a pure SV (without using UVM) is highly recommended to keep the code as clear as possible.
 5. Providing a demo for your code over any free online simulator like [EDA Playground](https://edaplayground.com) will be a plus.

+## Take Extra Step
+you can take extra step and dig more into how to use the primary features of OOP into designing your testbench code by one of the following suggestions:
+1. Read UVM class reference manual.
+2. Have a look on the work published in [Design Patterns by Example for SystemVerilog Verification Environments Enabled by SystemVerilog 1800-2012](https://static1.squarespace.com/static/521153a8e4b01a5565d75104/t/571d3b08746fb91673c11962/1461533459432/08_2.pdf)

 ## License
 No license is needed to use any of the shared code over that repo.